有機ELの世界に

 How has the way researchers work changed?

-Back when he was going through a process of trial and error to develop blue OLED materials, he said, "I would research the literature, look at the data, formulate a hypothesis and then proceed with verification.
+Back when he was going through repeated trial and error to develop blue OLED materials, he said, "I would research the literature, look at the data, formulate a hypothesis and then proceed with verification.
 At the time, there were few people, so we couldn't divide up the work, and I worked day and night."
 When he couldn't get results, he would return to his dormitory near the research lab and refresh his mind by talking with his colleagues about things other than work.
 "Nowadays, people with a variety of careers form teams and use their individual knowledge to advance development.
 Computational chemistry has advanced, and materials and element design has become more sophisticated, so the speed of development has become much faster than before."